daltonoscar0/Rule-Based-Tokenizer-and-Sentence-Segmenter-with-C-core/README.md

     char_classes.cpp \
     sentence_segmenter.cpp

-Then, type "./tss" an press enter.
-After doing so, input your message, press enter, and then Ctrl + D to see the program work.
+Then, type "./tss" and press enter.
+After doing so, input your message, press enter, and then Ctrl + D to see the program's output.

 ### Test Outline
 #### Build tokenizer tests